letsencrypt/cp-cps/CPS.md

 In the event that ISRG CA services are to be terminated:

 * All affected parties, including root programs and Subscribers, will be provided with notice as far in advance as reasonably possible.
-* A termination plan will be created and review by the ISRG PMA.
+* The ISRG PMA will create and review a termination plan.

 If a suitable successor entity exists, the following steps will be taken: